-This is kind of an introduction to what is usually referred to Europe’s last wilderness.
+This is kind of an introduction to Swedish Lapland.
 Starting out softly with kokkaffe, cinnamon buns and a tour of a wilderness exhibition – and ending up in a hole in the ice in the middle of nowhere.

 – It’s freshly baked, he ensures us and throws another log on the open fire.

 Catrin is from Germany.
 Southern Germany, to be precise.
 From Cologne.
-She’s part of group with tens of Germans that’s never been this far north.
+She’s part of a group with tens of Germans that have never been this far north.
 We’re in the forest surrounding Svansele, usually referred to as Europe’s last wilderness.